awsdocs/amazon-sagemaker-developer-guide/doc_source/notebook-interface-endpoint.md

 If you apply an IAM policy similar to one of the following, users can't access the specified Amazon SageMaker APIs or the notebook instance through the console\.

 To restrict access to only connections made from within your VPC, create an AWS Identity and Access Management policy that restricts access to only calls that come from within your VPC\.
 Then add that policy to every AWS Identity and Access Management user, group, or role used to access the notebook instance\.

+**Note**
+This policy allows connections only to callers within a subnet where you created an interface endpoint\.

 ```
 {